 But when they do, they’re giving you their express permission to use their email for further contact.

-But… they didnt give YOU permission to spam their inboxes.
+But… those subscribers didn’t give YOU permission to spam their inboxes.
 And that’s what you’re essentially doing.
 Sending spam, because you don’t have their express permission to email them.

 I know many will argue with that reasoning, and that’s ok!
 I just wanted to share how I feel, and that’s why I’ll never use Solo Ads!